-Urbanland is honored to partner UNESCAP and UNEP on their Passive Cooling Strategies Demonstration Building Project in Cambodia using Borey Chankiri as a research and demonstration platform.
+Urbanland is honored to partner with the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP) and the United Nations Enviromental Programme (UNEP) on their Passive Cooling Strategies Demonstration Building Project in Cambodia using Borey Chankiri as a research and demonstration platform.

-This project is part of a larger ongoing collaboration between the Ministry of Environment, UNESCAP and UNEP driving “Passive Cooling Strategies for Sustainable Development in Cambodia”.
+This project is part of a larger ongoing collaboration between the Ministry of Environment, ESCAP and UNEP driving “Passive Cooling Strategies for Sustainable Development in Cambodia”.

 The project kicked off with a 2-day workshop held at Chankiri, starting with a sharing session to understand the principles and benefits of passive cooling.
 Passive cooling is a design approach that uses a combination of architectural design (shading, airflow and orientation) and careful use of materials (insulation, seals and reflectance) that cuts down heat coming into a building.
 We also examined the use of greenery such as plants and trees in the surrounding environment to improve the micro-climate of an area and reduce urban heat island effects.

-Clockwise from top-left: UNESCAP and UNEP outlining the intents and purposes of this programme, Urbanland introducing themselves to the team, EDGE consultant introducing the software, Environmental and Sustainability Engineers sharing Passive Cooling principles.
+Clockwise from top-left: ESCAP and UNEP outlining the intents and purposes of this programme, Urbanland introducing themselves to the team, EDGE consultant introducing the software, Environmental and Sustainability Engineers sharing Passive Cooling principles.

 Studies have found that using these passive cooling measures can dramatically reduce the amount of energy needed to cool a building, which results in significantly lower electricity costs for building owners.
 When taken together with greening of the surrounding built environment, it can also lower ground level temperatures outdoors.
 If executed at scale, there is great potential to reduce energy demand in the country, improve the environment and meaningfully lower carbon emissions associated with energy production in Cambodia.